fyrkov/refcards/AWS/EFS.md

 #### EFS Infrequent Access (EFS IA)
 EFS IA is a storage class that provides price/performance that is cost-optimized for files, not accessed every day, with storage prices up to 92% lower compared to EFS Standard.

+#### Security
+* You control which EC2s can access your EFS by using VPC SG rules and IAM policies.
+* Use VPC SGs to control the network traffic to and from your file system.
+* Attach an IAM policy to your EFS to control which clients can mount EFS and with what permissions
+* EFS Access Points to manage application access.
+* Control access to files and directories with POSIX-compliant user and group-level permissions.